jungujchoi/VisDock/Tutorial.md

 <br>
 <br>
-- Attach the visualization onto 'viewport' (<a href="http://bl.ocks.org/mbostock/4063530">circle packet example</a>): this step may become complex if you are using a non-SVG frame (such as Div or .
-But the underlying concept is that you need to extract all the svg objects from the pre-made visualization and push them onto 'viewport.'
+- Attach the visualization onto 'viewport' (<a href="http://bl.ocks.org/mbostock/4063530">circle packet example</a>): this step may become complex if you are using a non-SVG frame (such as Div or Raphael.js Paper).
+But the underlying concept is that you need to extract all the SVG objects from the pre-made visualization and push them onto 'viewport.'
 Some examples created with d3.js do not require this step since it may only take the users to change the pre-defined svg space to 'viewport.'
 <pre>